LuVogel/prbook/knowledge_modeling_and_likelihood_tests.md

 ```

 This is again the pdf of males and females regarding their number of rings.
 The difference to the plot before is,
 that we used here likelihood ratio tests.
-We tend to maximize $y$ which is the reason that we get a different plot.
+Remember Signal and Noise Example: the red curve includes the shift $s$.

 # Gaussian example